Bijective solutions to the Pentagon Equation: Abstract

 \section{Abstract}

 A complete classification of all finite bijective set-theoretic solutions $(S,s)$ to the Pentagon Equation is obtained.
-First, it is shown that every such a solution determines a semigroup structure on the set $S$ that is the direct product $E\times G$ of a semigroup of left zeros $E$ and a group $G$.
-Next, we prove that this leads to a decomposition of the set $S$ as a Cartesian product $X\times A\times G$, for some sets $X,A$ and to a discovery of a hidden group structure on $A$.
+First, it is shown that every such solution determines a semigroup structure on the set $S$ that is the direct product $E\times G$ of a semigroup of left zeros $E$ and a group $G$.
+Next, we prove that this leads to a decomposition of the set $S$ as a Cartesian product $X\times A\times G$, for some sets $X,A$ and to the discovery of a hidden group structure on $A$.
 Then an unexpected structure of a matched product of groups $A,G$ is found such that the solution $(S,s)$ can be explicitly described as a lift of a solution determined on the set $A\times G$ by this matched product of groups.
 Conversely, every matched product of groups leads to a family of solutions arising in this way.
 Moreover, a simple criterion for the isomorphism of two solutions is obtained.
-The results provide a far reaching extension of the results of Colazzo, Jespers and Kubat, dealing with the special case of the so called involutive solutions.
-Connections to the solutions to the Yang--Baxter equation and to the theory of skew braces are derived.
+These results significantly extend those of Colazzo, Jespers, and Kubat, in their treatment of the involutive case.
+Furthermore, connections to solutions to the Yang--Baxter Equation and to the theory of skew braces are uncovered.
+The latter motivate a further investigation of the relationship between solutions to the Yang--Baxter Equation and the Pentagon Equation at the set-theoretical level.